-New Issue
+New Issue September 6, 2024

-April 6, 2023

-US\$1,000,000,000 Trust Units
+U.S.\$2,000,000,000 Trust Units

-Sprott Physical Gold and Silver Trust (the "Trust") may offer from time to time, during the 25-month period that this short form base shelf prospectus (including any amendments hereto) (the "prospectus") remains effective, up to US\$1,000,000,000 of transferable, redeemable trust units (the "trust units").
-Each trust unit represents an equal, fractional, undivided ownership interest in the net assets of the Trust attributable to the particular class of trust units.
-To date, the Trust has issued only one class or series of trust units, which is the class of trust units that will be qualified by this prospectus.
+Sprott Physical Gold Trust (the "Trust") may offer from time to time, during the 25 month period that this short form base shelf prospectus (including any amendments hereto) (this "prospectus") remains effective, up to U.S.\$2,000,000,000 of transferable, redeemable trust units (the "trust units").
+Each trust unit represents an equal, fractional, undivided beneficial interest in the net assets of the Trust attributable to the particular class of trust units.
 The Trust is a closed-end mutual fund trust established under the laws of the Province of Ontario and is managed by Sprott Asset Management LP (the "Manager").
-See "Sprott Physical Gold and Silver Trust - Management of the Trust - The Manager" for further information about the Manager.
-The Trust was created in connection with the acquisition of the common shares of Central Fund of Canada Limited ("CFCL") and the right to administer and manage CFCL's assets (the "Arrangement"), and to invest and hold substantially all of its assets in physical gold bullion and silver bullion.
-See "Sprott Physical Gold and Silver Trust" for further information about the Trust.
-Investment Objectives of the Trust" for further information about the Trust's investment objectives.
+See "Sprott Physical Gold Trust - Management of the Trust - The Manager" for further information about the Manager.
+The Trust was established to invest and hold substantially all of its assets in physical gold bullion.
+See "Sprott Physical Gold Trust - Business of the Trust - Investment Objectives of the Trust" for further information about the Trust's investment objectives.

 The specific terms of the trust units offered, including the number of trust units offered and the offering price (or the manner of determination thereof if offered on a non-fixed price basis, including sales in transactions that are deemed to be "at-the-market" distributions as defined in National Instrument 44-102 - Shelf Distribution ("NI 44-102")), will be described in supplements to this prospectus (each a "prospectus supplement").
-All shelf information omitted from this prospectus under applicable laws will be contained in one or more prospectus supplements that will be delivered to purchasers together with this prospectus.
+All shelf information omitted from this prospectus under applicable laws will be contained in one or more prospectus supplements.
 Each prospectus supplement will be incorporated by reference into this prospectus for the purposes of securities legislation as of the date of the prospectus supplement and only for the purposes of the distribution of the trust units to which the prospectus supplement pertains.
 A prospectus supplement may include specific terms pertaining to the trust units that are not within the alternatives or parameters described in this prospectus.
 You should read this prospectus and any applicable prospectus supplement carefully before you invest.

-This prospectus may qualify an "at-the-market distribution" as defined in NI 44-102.
+This prospectus may qualify an "at-the-market" distribution as defined in NI 44-102.

-The trust units are listed and posted for trading on the NYSE Arca, Inc. (the "NYSE Arca") under the symbol "CEF" and on the Toronto Stock Exchange (the "TSX") under the symbols "CEF" (Canadian dollar denominated) and "CEF.U" (U.S. dollar denominated).
-On April 5, 2023, the last trading day prior to the date hereof, the closing price of the trust units on the NYSE Arca was US\$19.50 and the closing price of the trust units on the TSX was Cdn\$26.27, respectively.
+The trust units are listed and posted for trading on the New York Stock Exchange Arca (the "NYSE Arca") under the symbol "PHYS" and on the Toronto Stock Exchange (the "TSX") under the symbols "PHYS" (Canadian dollar denominated) and "PHYS.U" (U.S. dollar denominated).
+On the last trading day prior to the date hereof, the closing price of the trust units on NYSE Arca and the TSX were U.S.\$19.59 and Cdn\$26.45, respectively.